6. Character vectors#

 ## [1] "a1b2c1d2"

-Unfortunately (perhaps for the so-called convenience), paste treats missing values differently from most other vectorised functions:
+Perhaps for convenience, alas, paste treats missing values differently from most other vectorised functions:

 paste(c("A", NA_character_, "B"), "!", sep="")